 Participants at the first International Criminal Police Congress, held in Monaco in 1914, expressed 12 wishes for the future of international police cooperation.
+Although the world has changed immensely over the century, these principles continue to underpin our work today.
+Our forefathers showed great vision!

 The Congress expressed the wish to improve direct contacts between police forces in different countries, in order to facilitate investigations that crossed geographical borders.